queirozz8/to-do-list-app/README.md

 A To-do List app project made by me.

-# ENGLISH VERSION FOR VISUAL STUDIO CODE
+<h1>ENGLISH VERSION FOR VISUAL STUDIO CODE</h1>
-I recommend you to install the Live Server extension or similar in your Visual Studio Code to open the archive.
+<h2>I recommend you to install the Live Server extension or similar in your Visual Studio Code to open the archive.</h2>

 First, o a git clone of this project: